ev3dev/ev3dev.github.io/docs/tutorials/setup-bluetooth-audio-with-pulseaudio.md

 ---
-title: Bluetooth audio with PulseAudio - A2DP only
+title: Setup bluetooth audio with PulseAudio - A2DP only
 subject: Bluetooth
 ---